Si-SenorTN/Packages/src/Streamable/readme.md

 })
 ```

-If you're anticipating the pattern here the next method I'd like to highlight is `SetState`. `SetState` will accept one argument, that being either a partial state updater table, or a state updater function.
-Partial state table will reconcile with the current state and then update your instances properties to match that of the state tables.
+If you're anticipating the pattern here the next method I'd like to highlight is `SetState`.
+It will accept one argument, that being either a partial state updater table, or a state updater function.

+A partial state table will merge with the current state and then update your instances properties to match that of the final state table.

 The functional version of `SetState` will give you the current state as a read only parameter, and will accept a partial state table as a return value, or nil if youd like to omit the update.
 The behavior to Roact is nearly identical.

 ```lua
 part:SetState({